wp-plugins/sell-downloads/readme.txt

 == Upgrade Notice ==

-= 1.0.13 =
+= 1.0.14 =

-* Allows to enable/disable the PayPal Sandbox in the store's settings for testing the purchases
+* Allows searching by the taxonomies of the products.
+* Includes metatags for including the correct information when the product is shared in Facebook.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support